Raney nickel: Desulfurization

 Raney nickel is used in organic synthesis for desulfurization.
 For example, thioacetals will be reduced to hydrocarbons in the last step of the Mozingo reduction:

 Thiols, and sulfides can be removed from aliphatic, aromatic, or heteroaromatic compounds.
 Likewise, Raney nickel will remove the sulfur of thiophene to give a saturated alkane.

 Reduction of functional groups

 It is typically used in the reduction of compounds with multiple bonds, such as alkynes, alkenes, nitriles, dienes, aromatics and carbonyl-containing compounds.
 Additionally, Raney nickel will reduce heteroatom-heteroatom bonds, such as hydrazines, nitro groups, and nitrosamines.
 It has also found use in the reductive alkylation of amines and the amination of alcohols.

 When reducing a carbon-carbon double bond, Raney nickel will add hydrogen in a syn fashion.

 Related catalysts

 Raney cobalt has also been described.

 In contrast to the pyrophoric nature of some forms of Raney nickel, nickel silicide-based catalysts represent potentially safer alternatives.

+Raney alloys include FeTi and other non Nickel alloys.
+FeTi has been considered for low pressure Hydrogen Storage.
+Aldricimica Acta (free from Sigma nee Aldrich) has a complete list of Raney alloys.